 - A. Background.
 The Oneida Nation Law Enforcement Ordinance ("the Law") was originally adopted by the Oneida Business Committee in 2001 through resolution BC-10-10-01-C. The purpose of the Law is to regulate the conduct of the Nation's law enforcement personnel according to the highest professional standards.
 [3 O.C.
 301.1-1].
 It is the policy of the Nation to ensure that the law enforcement personnel operates at the highest level of professional standards to ensure the safety and welfare of the community.
 [3 O.C.
-301.1-2]. - B. Request for Amendments.
+301.1-2]. - 8 Request for Amendments.
 The request for amendments to the Law originally came before the Legislative Operating Committee in 2014 from the Oneida Police Department and the Oneida Law Office for clarification on whether Conservation wardens qualified as sworn officers.
 The Legislative Operating Committee originally added this item to its Active Files List on September 17, 2014.
 This legislative matter was then carried on the Active Files List for more than three legislative terms.
-The Legislative Operating Committee added the Oneida Nation Law Enforcement Ordinance amendments to its Active Files List this legislative term on October 4, 2023.
+The Legislative Operating Committee added the Oneida Nation Law Enforcement Ordinance amendments to its Active Files List this legislative term on October 4, 2023. - 15

-SECTION 3.
+16 SECTION 3.
 CONSULTATION AND OUTREACH

 - A. Representatives from the following departments or entities participated in the development of the amendments to the Law and this legislative analysis:

-- Oneida Police Department;
+- 19 Oneida Police Department;

-- Oneida Police Commission;
+- 20 Oneida Police Commission;

 - Oneida Business Committee;

-- 22 Oneida Law Office;
+- Oneida Law Office;

-- Internal Security Department;
+- 23 Internal Security Department;

 - Oneida Gaming Commission; and the

-- ■ General Manager.
+- 25 General Manager.

-- B. The following laws were reviewed in the drafting of this analysis:
+- 26 B. The following laws were reviewed in the drafting of this analysis:

 - Boards, Committees, and Commissions law; and

-- Oneida Personnel Policies and Procedures.
+- 28 Oneida Personnel Policies and Procedures.

+- 29

-SECTION 4.
+30 SECTION 4.
 PROCESS

-A. The development of the proposed amendments to the Law complies with the process set forth in the Legislative Procedures Act (LPA).
+- 31 A. The development of the proposed amendments to the Law complies with the process set forth in the - 32 Legislative Procedures Act (LPA).

-- On October 10, 2023, the Legislative Operating Committee added the Oneida Nation Law Enforcement Ordinance to its Active Files List. - On September 4, 2024, the Legislative Operating Committee approved the draft of the proposed amendments to the Law and directed that a legislative analysis be developed. - On January 15, 2025, the Legislative Operating Committee approved the updated draft and legislative analysis for the Oneida Nation Law Enforcement Ordinance amendments. - B. At the time this legislative analysis was developed the following work meetings had been held regarding the development of the amendments to the Law this legislative term: - March 6, 2024: LOC work session with the Oneida Police Department and the Oneida Law Office. - March 28, 2024: LOC work session.

-- April 19, 2024: LOC work session with the Oneida Police Department, Oneida Law Office, Oneida Police Commission, and the Internal Security Department. - June 7, 2024: LOC work session with the Oneida Police Department, Oneida Law Office, Oneida Police Commission, and the Internal Security Department. - July 26, 2024: LOC work session with the Oneida Police Department and the Oneida Police Commission. - September 4, 2024: OBC Officers' Meeting. - September 4, 2024: LOC work session. - October 8, 2024: LOC work session with Oneida Police Department, Oneida Law Office, Oneida Police Commission, Internal Security Department, Oneida Gaming Commission, and the General Manager. - October 9, 2024: Phone call with Oneida Law Office. - October 18, 2024: LOC work session. - October 24, 2024: LOC work session.
+- On October 10, 2023, the Legislative Operating Committee added the Oneida Nation Law Enforcement Ordinance to its Active Files List.
+On Sector 1 and 2024 the Legislative Operating Committee added the Oneida Nation Law Enforcement Ordinance to its Active Files List. - On September 4, 2024, the Legislative Operating Committee approved the draft of the proposed amendments to the Law and directed that a legislative analysis be developed. - On January 15, 2025, the Legislative Operating Committee approved the updated draft and legislative analysis for the Oneida Nation Law Enforcement Ordinance amendments. - 39 B. At the time this legislative analysis was developed the following work meetings had been held40 regarding the development of the amendments to the Law this legislative term: - March 6, 2024: LOC work session with the Oneida Police Department and the Oneida Law Office. - 42 March 28, 2024: LOC work session. - April 19, 2024: LOC work session with the Oneida Police Department, Oneida Law Office, Oneida Police Commission, and the Internal Security Department. - June 7, 2024: LOC work session with the Oneida Police Department, Oneida Law Office, Oneida Police Commission, and the Internal Security Department. - July 26, 2024: LOC work session with the Oneida Police Department and the Oneida Police Commission. - 49 September 4, 2024: OBC Officers' Meeting. - 50 September 4, 2024: LOC work session. - October 8, 2024: LOC work session with Oneida Police Department, Oneida Law Office, Oneida Police Commission, Internal Security Department, Oneida Gaming Commission, and the General Manager. - October 9, 2024: Phone call with Oneida Law Office. - October 18, 2024: LOC work session.

+• October 24, 2024: LOC work session.

-SECTION 5.
+58 SECTION 5.
 CONTENTS OF THE LEGISLATION